jwulf0/glue/README.md

 Glue images together vertically by matching image contents.

 ## Background
 Had a small conversation with [ChatGPT](https://chat.openai.com/).
 Wanted to screenshot the whole page (so one image for all scrolled content) but all browser plugins I tried didn't manage to do it correctly.
 I guess, because the scrolled element wasn't the pages `<body>` but some `<div>` maybe.
-So I scrolled took a bunch of screenshots manually (they are in the `examples`-directory) and, as probably a lot of programmers would do, decided not to spend 5 minutes in photoshop to glue them together, but rather a few hours to write a tool for that, playing around with some technologies I have wanted to try out for a while.
+So I scrolled took a [bunch of screenshots](example/) manually and, as probably a lot of programmers would do, decided not to spend 5 minutes in photoshop to glue them together, but rather a few hours to write a tool for that, playing around with some technologies I have wanted to try out for a while.

 ## What I learned